caraerskine/tennis-club/client/README.md

 This is an SPA to schedule tennis matches at various clubs all over New York City!

-The cost of this booking app is a $5 one-time flat fee.
-It is payable through the Stripe API.
-For purposes of the App, this is in testing mode and is functional, but no money is exchanged and all account information is "blank" in test mode.

-The app has 5 navigation buttons at the top: about, home, clubs, matches.
+The app has navigation at the top: about, home, clubs, matches, sign-up, login, logout.
 The site is secure and requires a login to see your individual matches.
 Users can sign up and create a profile with a picture, username and more.

-All users can see all 5 area tennis clubs.
+All users can see all 5 area tennis clubs, but you must be logged in to see your matches.

+Users can:
-You can add a match to a club, delete a match, and edit your match.
+    -add a match to a club, delete a match, and edit your match.
-You can invite another user to play a tennis match, these match invites are handled with ActionMailer.
+    -invite another user to play a tennis match, these match invites are handled with ActionMailer.
-You can see if your match is pending, accepted, or rejected and sort accordingly.
+    -see if your match is pending, accepted, or rejected and sort accordingly.
-You and your tennis match partner can leave comments on a completed match.
+    -can leave comments on a completed match with your tennis partner

 GOALS ACHIEVED